Norah Flatley: 2021–2022 season

 Fully recovered from the previous season's ankle injury, Flatley competed in at least three events during every meet of the regular season, including six times in the all-around.

 At the regional finals, Flatley competed only on the vault and uneven bars, citing mental health reasons.
 UCLA again failed to qualify to the national championships as a team, finishing just 0.025 points behind the second-place qualifying Missouri Tigers.
 However, Flatley's all-around score of 39.575 from the regional semifinals qualified her to nationals as an individual in the all-around.

 At the national championships, Flatley placed seventh in the all-around with a score of 39.6 and fourth on the balance beam with a score of 9.9375.

 2022–2023 season

 Following the 2022 National Championships it was reported by gymnastics podcast GymCastic that Flatley, who has a fifth year of NCAA eligibility due to the COVID-19 pandemic, had entered the transfer portal.
 On May 31, 2022 it was announced that Flately would be joining the Arkansas Razorbacks gymnastics team, reuniting with former UCLA teammate Kyla Ross, as assistant coach for the team.

 Flatley made her debut for Arkansas on January 7, 2023 in a meet against Nebraska.
 Flatley competed on vault, uneven bars, and balance beam towards Arkansas' victory.
 Individually Flatley posted the highest score on uneven bars and co-highest score on vault.

+Following the 2023 SEC Championship, she was awarded All-SEC honours on vault, floor and all-around.

 Regular season ranking

 Personal life

 Flatley has been in a relationship with Atlanta United FC soccer player Justin Garces since November 2018.
+They married in July 2024.